Heads up! Studio closes Dec 22–Jan 2. Last rush orders by Dec 17.

 [fs-toc-omit]Traditional types of corks

 Natural corks are made from 100% natural cork oak tree bark.
 They are considered superior for their ability to age wines properly over time due to their porous nature, which allows oxygen exchange between the bottle and the atmosphere.
+However, a bad thing associated with natural corks is cork taint, a fault that can cause moldy or off aromas in wine.

 Synthetic corks are made from polyethylene plastic or rubber compounds that mimic natural cork but do not allow oxygen exchange.
 Hence, they are better suited for cheaper wines that should be drunk within two years of purchase.